larskanis/eventbox/README.md

 {Eventbox} objects are event based and single threaded from the inside but thread safe and blocking from the outside.
 Eventbox enforces a separation of code for event processing and code running blocking operations.
-All code inside an {Eventbox} object is executed non-concurrently.
-It must not do any blocking operations.
+All code inside an {Eventbox} object is executed non-concurrently and hence must not do any blocking operations.

 In the other hand all blocking operations can be executed in action threads spawned by the {Eventbox.action action} method type.
 Communication between actions and event processing is done through ordinary method calls.